browniefed/lessons/general/stickyHeaders.md

 };
 ```

-Then we can loop through each of our sections, and get the `offestTop` and `offsetBottom` with out `getDimensions` function.
+Then we can loop through each of our sections, and get the `offsetTop` and `offsetBottom` with out `getDimensions` function.
 Now we can check if the `scrollPosition` is greater than the top of the element.
 Aka the user has at least scrolled past it a little.
 Then we also check if the `scrollPosition` is less than the bottom of the element.

 This logic just is checking if we are between the top and bottom.
 Then we check our `visibleSection` if it is equivalent to the section we found.
 We want to do this to avoid setting state on every scroll event because we've detected that the user is in the same section.